sahilrajput03/learning-monogo-and-mongoosejs/README.md

 - From `jest` official docs for testing mongodb database (using official `mongodb` library): https://jestjs.io/docs/mongodb
 - Seems like a good read on efficient mongodb queries with mongoosejs: [Click here](https://climbtheladder.com/10-mongoose-populate-best-practices/)

+## we can execute multiple queries with using `$facet`

+But this is a issue that I faced myself and seems there's no such fix for this werid behaviour: [Click here](https://stackoverflow.com/questions/54128630/mongodb-aggregation-slow-count-using-facet)

 ## useful `updateOne` method

 *Drawback:*